-- Remember failure is fleeting: when we say we fear failure, what we truly fear is being a failure, which we perceive as something permanent and irredeemable.
+When we say we fear failure, what we truly fear is being a failure, which we perceive as something permanent and irredeemable.
 By contrast, the experience of failure is temporary and changeable.
-It doesn’t feel good while it’s happening, but you always learn something and then?
+It doesn’t feel good while it’s happening, but you always learn something, and then?

 Whether you botched a project, ended a relationship, or lost a game, remember failure is part of the process.
 It’s a stopover, a natural part of life that we can learn from and move on from.